-The right of a qualified citizen to vote in a state election involving federal candidates is recognized as a fundamental right under the Fourteenth Amendment of the United States Constitution, which prohibits a state from "deny[ing] to any person within its jurisdiction the equal protection under the laws."21
+The right of a qualified citizen to vote in a state election involving federal candidates is recognized as a fundamental right under the Fourteenth Amendment of the United States Constitution, which prohibits a state from "deny[ing] to any person within its jurisdiction the equal protection under the laws."
+[This paragraph and footnote 22 contain mere characterizations, legal contentions, and conclusions to which no response is required.]

 The equal enforcement of election laws is necessary to preserve our most basic and fundamental rights.
 The requirement of equal protection is particularly stringently enforced as to laws that affect the exercise of fundamental rights, including the right to vote.
+[This paragraph contains mere characterizations, legal contentions, and conclusions to which no response is required.]